anup-moitra/md102-intune-virtual-company-lab/02-device-enrollment/windows-oobe-enrollment.md

 This lab is not Windows Autopilot.

-This lab uses the basic corporate Windows OOBE work or school setup flow.
+This lab uses the basic Windows OOBE work or school setup flow.

 Windows Autopilot will be documented separately in: